Near Goleta in Santa Barbara County, California — The American West (Pacific Coastal)

 After several years of planning, construction of a fish passage started in late 2007 with the installation of 31 concrete baffles along the course of the culvert.
 These baffles increase the water column during low flows, and slow the creek’s velocity in high flows.
 Each baffle intentionally gathers cobbles and creates an eddy pool, making ideal resting places for migrating fish.

 Location.
 34° 28.441′ N, 120° 8.405′ W. Marker is near Goleta, California, in Santa Barbara County.
 Marker can be reached from U.S. 101 3½ miles east of Mariposa Reina.
-Touch for map.
 Marker is located at a scenic pullout on US 101 eastbound lanes approximately 3.5 miles east of Exit 128 (Mariposa Reina).
 Marker can only be accessed from the eastbound lanes of the freeway.
+Touch for map.
 Marker is in this post office area: Goleta CA 93117, United States of America.
+Touch for directions.

 More about this marker.
 Marker may be reached by a short walk from the western end of the scenic pullout along the old US 101 roadbed.

 Also see . . .
 Arroyo Hondo Preserve.
-From The Land Trust for Santa Barbara County website.
-(Submitted on February 23, 2014.)
+From The Land Trust for Santa (Submitted on February 23, 2014.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 23, 2014, by Duane Hall of Abilene, Texas.
-This page has been viewed 389 times since then and 34 times this year.
+It was originally submitted on February 23, 2014, by Duane Hall of Abilene, Texas.
+This page has been viewed 467 times since then and 30 times this year.
 Photos: 1, 2, 3. submitted on February 23, 2014, by Duane Hall of Abilene, Texas.